battlecode/battlecode-server-2017/specs.md

 Battlecode maps consist of a grid of squares, each with a pair of integer coordinates.
 Locations on the map are represented as instances of `MapLocation` objects.

-### Layout
+Maps are always rectangular.
+All of the squares in the map have the same terrain type, while squares out of bounds will have a different terrain type.
 Map coordinates are represented similarly to the pixels on a computer screen: x-coordinates increase moving to the right (East), and y-coordinates increase moving down (South).
-The top left corner of the map is guaranteed this year to be coordinate (0,0)
+The most NORTHWEST square of the map is guaranteed to be coordinate (0,0), and the most SOUTHEAST square will be (WIDTH-1, HEIGHT-1).

+Maps specify the spawn points of both teams, as well as where all the encampment squares are.
+They also specify the locations of all the neutral mines.

 ### Map Files

 Maps are specified by XML files, and can be found in the maps folder of the release archive.
 The schema for the files should be fairly intuitive, so if you'd like to add your own maps you can use the provided maps as a basis.
+Each map has an associated random number seed, which the RNG uses to generate random numbers in games played on that map.

 ### Map Constraints

+Official maps used in scrimmages and tournaments must all satisfy the following conditions.

-- Maps are completely traversable symmetric terrain either by reflection or rotation.
+- Maps are completely symmetric either by reflection or 180 degree rotation, except for the two starting HQs.
-- The size of the map is guaranteed between `MAP_MIN_WIDTH` to `MAP_MAX_WIDTH` dimensions.
+- The width and height of the map are guaranteed to be between 20 and 70, inclusive.
-- The map can have neutral mines except for the 4 orthogonally adjacent squares to your HQ.
+- The map cannot have neutral mines on the 4 squares orthgonally adjacent to either HQ.
-- The map will have neutral encampments scattered across the map.
-There will be a minimum of `5` (`GameConstants.MAP_MINIMUM_ENCAMPMENTS`) encampments.
-There will be no encampments orthogonally adjacent to your base
+- There will be a minimum of 5 encampment squares on the map.
+- It will be possible for a soldier to get adjacent to the enemy HQ by turn 200, even if you only make one soldier and research/capture nothing, and the opposing team does nothing.

 Writing a Player